 The Role of Adrenal Fatigue in Estrogen Hormone Dominance – Part 2

-Strictly speaking, all of us, men or women alike, suffer from estrogen hormone dominance.
+Strictly speaking, all of us, men and women alike, suffer from estrogen hormone dominance.
 There simply is so much of it around and it is impossible to fully escape its impact.
 Plastics, car exhaust, meats, soaps, carpet, furniture, and paneling are just some of the examples.
 You may have on-and-off sinus problems, headaches, dry eyes, asthma, cold hands and feet, and may not attribute them to your exposure to xenoestrogen.
 Over time, the exposure can cause more chronic problems such as arthritis, and gallbladder disease.

 1. Natural Progesterone

-The typical domino effect of estrogen dominance starts with proliferation of estrogen sensitive cells, leading to overgrowth of endometrial lining, to PMS, to PCOS, to uterine fibroid, to hysterectomy, to severe iatrogenic (doctor-caused) hormonal imbalance (when estrogen is given alone with opposing progesterone), to misguided medication for depression and anxiety, to bone loss and reduced libido.
+The typical domino effect of estrogen hormone dominance starts with proliferation of estrogen-sensitive cells, leading to overgrowth of endometrial lining, to PMS, to PCOS, to uterine fibroid, to hysterectomy, to severe iatrogenic (doctor-caused) hormonal imbalance (when estrogen is given alone with opposing progesterone), to misguided medication for depression and anxiety, to bone loss and reduced libido.
 These all can be reduced if the amount of estrogen in the body is normalized by administration of natural progesterone as a balancer.

-Natural progesterone is therefore a cornerstone of estrogen reduction therapy.
+Natural progesterone is therefore a cornerstone of estrogen hormone reduction therapy.
 It helps to reduce the risk of ovarian, endometrial and breast cancers, while unopposed estradiol causes that is frequently associated with fibrocystic breast disease, endometriosis, PMS, fibroids, and breast cancer.
-If you have symptoms of estrogen dominance but have not been diagnosed with estrogen-related cancer, natural progesterone will still be valuable for its cancer prevention properties.
+If you have symptoms of estrogen hormone dominance but have not been diagnosed with estrogen hormone-related cancer, natural progesterone will still be valuable for its cancer prevention properties.
 Specific dosage varies depending on the condition.
 Baseline saliva testing of estrogen, progesterone, and their respective ratios should be undertaken.
 The body normally produces 20 mg of progesterone a day.
 Replacement of this physiological amount in natural cream form is suggested in most cases.
 There is a tremendous variation in the amount that should be taken for optimum effectiveness.
 It is recommended that you consult a naturally oriented physician prior to treatment.

 2. Dietary Adjustments

 Overeating and under-exercising are the norm in developed countries.
 Populations from such countries, especially in the Western hemisphere, derive a large part of their dietary calorie from fat.
 They also show a much higher incidence of menopausal symptoms.
-Studies have shown that the estrogen level fell in women who switched from a typical high-fat, refined-carbohydrate diet to a low-fat, high-fiber, plant-based diet even though they did not adjust their total calorie intake.
+Studies have shown that the estrogen hormone level fell in women who switched from a typical high-fat, refined-carbohydrate diet to a low-fat, high-fiber, plant-based diet even though they did not adjust their total calorie intake.
 Plants contain over 5,000 known sterols that have progestogenic effects.
-Cultures whose eating habits are more wholesome and who exercise more have a far lower incidence of menopausal symptoms because their pre- and postmenopausal levels of estrogen do not drop as significantly.
+Cultures whose eating habits are more wholesome and who exercise more have a far lower incidence of menopausal symptoms because their pre and postmenopausal levels of the estrogen hormone do not drop as significantly.

-In non-industrialized societies not subjected to environmental estrogen insults, progesterone deficiency is rare.
+In non-industrialized societies not subjected to environmental estrogen hormone insults, progesterone deficiency is rare.
 During menopause, sufficient progestogenic substances are circulating in the body to keep the sex drive unabated, bones strong, and passage through menopause symptom-free.

 Furthermore, phyto-estrogen have been shown to inhibit the conversion of T4 to the active T3 thyroid hormone, and can trigger hypothyroidism.